syedalijaseem/opensource-contributions/heym/contribution-1.md

 ### Proposed Solution

-Replace the bare exception handler with a named exception and emit a warning log entry.
+Replace the silent exception handler with structured warning-level logging and ensure background workflow completion callbacks are always processed.

+The final solution:

+- Captures and logs exceptions raised by background sub-workflows.
+- Includes traceback information using `exc_info=True`.
+- Moves `done_event.wait()` into a `finally` block so callback processing always completes.
+- Adds regression tests to verify both logging behavior and error-state persistence.

-This preserves existing fire-and-forget behavior while making failures visible to operators.
+This preserves existing fire-and-forget behavior while ensuring failures are reliably visible and recorded.

 ### Implementation Plan